Tugceaydinn/early-alzheimers-detection-ml/README.md

-# Early Alzheimer’s Disease Detection Using Machine Learning
+# Early Alzheimer’s Disease Detection Using Handwriting Analysis

-This project explores the use of machine learning models for the early classification of Alzheimer’s disease using handwriting/drawing-based clinical features.
+This project explores the use of machine learning models for the early classification of Alzheimer’s disease using handwriting and drawing-based clinical features.

 ## Project Overview